tacosontitan/tacosontitan/README.md

 Every now and then I stumble across a topic or problem that piques my interest to an extreme degree.
 When that happens, I like to break it down and try to understand it so that I can share it with others in an intelligent manner.

 #### Hamming Distance
-I recently learned about the Hamming distance.
-Just-in-case you're not familiar with it, the Hamming distance is the number of differences between two string-type inputs.
+The Hamming distance is the number of differences between two string-type inputs.
 For example:

 > aaabaaa | abababa